-While the holidays this year will be a bit different, some are still making the trek to visit family (and hopefully taking all safety precautions).
+While this year will be a bit different, some are still making the trek to visit family (and hopefully taking all safety precautions).
 Others may making a new tradition by taking a trip outside of their neighborhood or city to enjoy some peace and quiet in a remote location, free from any worries about the pandemic

 Keep Things Safe